 UPDATE – FEBRUARY 2026:

 The European Commission has expanded its Digital Services Act (DSA) election integrity framework through new operational tools, enforcement actions, and strategic initiatives.
-In February 2025, the Commission released a dedicated DSA Elections Toolkit to help national Digital Services Coordinators implement election-related risk mitigation measures.
-The toolkit provides detailed guidance on monitoring AI-generated content, responding to disinformation campaigns, strengthening media literacy, and coordinating with election authorities and civil society.
+In February 2025, the Commission released a dedicated DSA Elections Toolkit.
+This toolkit helps national Digital Services Coordinators implement election-related risk mitigation measures.
+It provides guidance on monitoring AI-generated content and responding to disinformation campaigns.
+Additionally, it addresses strengthening media literacy, and coordinating with election authorities and civil society.

 Enforcement activity has also intensified.
-In December 2025, the Commission imposed a major fine on X (formerly Twitter) for violations related to transparency, deceptive platform design, and insufficient researcher access—issues directly tied to DSA obligations governing election integrity and platform accountability.
-Ongoing investigations into Very Large Online Platforms and Search Engines continue, with regulators closely monitoring compliance with transparency, risk assessment, and content moderation requirements.
+In December 2025, the Commission imposed a major fine on X (formerly Twitter) for violations related to transparency, deceptive platform design, and insufficient researcher access.
+These issues are directly tied to DSA obligations governing election integrity and platform accountability.
+Investigations into Very Large Online Platforms and Search Engines remain ongoing.
+Meanwhile, regulators monitor compliance with transparency, risk assessment, and content moderation requirements.

-In November 2025, the European Commission announced the European Democracy Shield, a broader initiative designed to counter foreign interference, disinformation, and election manipulation.
-This initiative builds on existing DSA enforcement tools, reinforcing safeguards around online political discourse and AI-generated content.
+In November 2025, the European Commission also announced the European Democracy Shield, an initiative designed to counter foreign interference, disinformation campaigns, and election manipulation.
+The initiative builds on existing DSA enforcement mechanisms.
+It also strengthens safeguards around online political discourse and AI-generated content.

 These developments confirm that the original election integrity guidelines remain a central pillar of EU digital governance.
-However, the addition of operational toolkits, stricter enforcement, and new strategic initiatives reflects the Commission’s shift from preparation to active, sustained oversight of online platforms—particularly as generative AI and synthetic media introduce new risks to democratic processes.
+However, the addition of operational toolkits, stricter enforcement actions, and new strategic initiatives signals a shift from preparation to sustained oversight of online platforms.
+This is especially important as generative AI and synthetic media introduce new risks to democratic processes.

 ORIGINAL NEWS STORY: